microsoft/typespec/packages/website/src/docs/setup/configuration.md

 Cadl compiler will look for the closest `cadl-project.yaml` file located in the same directory or closest parent directory

-For example if runnning `cadl compile /dev/foo/bar/main.cadl`, the compiler will lookup the file at the folllowing paths(In this order):
+For example if running `cadl compile /dev/foo/bar/main.cadl`, the compiler will lookup the file at the folllowing paths(In this order):

 - `/dev/foo/bar/cadl-project.yaml`
 - `/dev/foo/cadl-project.yaml`